 The Payment Card Industry (PCI) has established a set of requirements for businesses that accept payment by credit card over the Internet.
-In addition to the need to maintain a secure hosting environment, there are additional requirements that merchants must meet to ensure the privacy of cardholder data.
-Every merchant who handles customer credit card information is required by the Payment Card Industry to conduct business within the following guidelines:
+In addition to maintaining a secure server environment, merchants who handle customer credit card information must meet the following guidelines.

 As your business grows, you may be required to file a compliance report on an annual basis.
 PCI reporting requirements increase in proportion to merchant level, but are waived for businesses that process fewer than 20,000 credit card transactions per year.
 To learn more, visit the PCI Security Standards Council website.